Yashattal/REST-API-/README.md

 # REST-API-
-Implemented a simple REST API to mange ventilator details in a Hospital Management System Technology Stack - NodeJS, MongoDB.
+Implemented a simple REST API to mange ventilator details in a Hospital Management System Technology Stack - NodeJS,ExpressJs,MongoDB.
 Used Postman to check the calls